 The rest of the city downhill was just an endless chaotic market, with shops encroaching onto the sidewalks and vendors selling socks, souvenirs, sewing kits, glue, lighters, X-rated movies (“Wanna buy ‘Come and Bang my Wife?’
 I asked Feng.
 “I heard the New York Times reviews are absolutely fantastic.”), made-in-China toys, cutlery sets and a bunch of other stuff.
 I almost felt like stopping right there and selling the content of the stroller, just to join the crowd—“one overactive toddler, two diapers, wipes, plastic bags, one kilo of mandarinas, one avocado, one pack of cigarette, two crushed cookies, sunglasses and other crap we carry with us!”

 The chaos made me happy.
 I like cities with a pulse, a heart, a soul.

-And I was about to more even more amazed with the hills…
+And I was about to be even more amazed by the hills…